How to Accept Crypto Payments for Digital Products — Zero Fees

 Prerequisites

-• A Sellvy account (free plan or above).
+- A Sellvy account (free plan or above).
 Sign up here if you have not already.

-Step 4: Enable the coin.
+Step 4: Enable the coins.

 For a more detailed walkthrough with screenshots, see the SellvyPay setup guide.